Use the quote form to compare car and minibus hire quotes at all major destinations in Ireland including:

 Dublin Airport is located around 8 miles to the north of Dublin.
 The bus journey from the airport to the city centre takes around 35-40 minutes.

-There are several hotels located very close to Dublin Airport, the closest being the Hotel Radisson Blu and the Hotel Clarion which both provide a shuttle bus service to the airport terminals.
+There are several hotels located close to Dublin Airport, the closest being the Hotel Radisson Blu and the Hotel Clarion which both provide a shuttle bus service to the airport terminals.

 The Cliffs at Moher in County Clare.
-These cliffs face the Atlantic and are over 230 mts. in height.
+These cliffs face the Atlantic and are over 230 metres in height.
 There are no safety barriers, since the locals feel that it will spoil the beauty of the place, so take care.

 In Dublin, Bewley's Oriental Cafe offers the finest freshly ground coffee in the city.

 Alcohol is expensive in Ireland, but the local Guinness is a must for any visitor - and yes it does taste better in Ireland.
+A visit to the Guinness Storehouse in Dublin provides a fascinating insight into the cities most famouse export.

 Sports of all types specially Gaelic Football and Hurling.
 The Irish are the world's most sports loving nation, so join them in enjoying the many sports which are played here.